Choosing the best video editing software is the key to either looking like a Hollywood director or Tommy Wiseau.

 Best Video Editing Software for Beginners

 Premiere Elements has a ton of great features like hundreds of transition effects, enhanced face detection, haze removal, focus adjustment, and more.
-There is also the eLive search functionality, an enhanced guided editing interface as well as video collage and touch-based editing.
+There is also live search functionality, a guided editing interface, video collages, and touch-based editing.

-Adobe Premiere Elements 2019 is not compatible with 360-degree video and other innovative capabilities like multi-cam editing.
-Yet all these are forgivable when you consider its wide stretch of capabilities.
+Adobe Premiere Elements 2020 is not compatible with 360-degree video and other innovative capabilities like multi-cam editing.
+All these are forgivable when you consider its vast range of capabilities.

 There are three modes to create your video: Quick, Guided, and Expert.

 Guided mode is more assisted as the name suggests.
-The software educates you on its feature and functionalities and you learn every component of the interface and how it works as you go.
+The software educates you on its features and functionalities, and you learn every component of the interface and how it works as you go.

-Finally, Expert mode is more for more experienced users and you control everything yourself.
-While Adobe Premiere Elements 2019 isn’t as advanced as other tools on this list (and isn’t the fastest either), it’s a great entry-level app.
-It only costs $69.99 and they also have a free trial available.
+Finally, Expert mode is more for more experienced users, and you control everything yourself.
+While Adobe Premiere Elements 2020 isn’t as advanced as other tools on this list (and isn’t the fastest either), it’s a great entry-level app.
+It only costs $69.99, and they also have a free trial available.

 Overall, it’s a great all-around tool that’s available for both Mac and Windows 10 PCs.